bioinfo-munich/bioinfo-munich.github.io/about.md

 It is a very convenient way to interract from anywhere on the planet, at (almost) no costs, while keeping archive easily.

 ## Why join us during our events? ##
 Life without interractions would be sad.
+It is so much nicer to organise some meetup!